 I talk more about the power of visuals to change our life in THIS POST on How to Choose Faith Over Fear.

-Strategy #3 Make the Most of Every Opportunity
+Abide in Christ Strategy #3 – Make the Most of Every Opportunity

 Instead of scrolling through social media, scroll through Scriptures!